How Synonyms Work| Hitchhikers Platform

 - “Job information”

-Find Potential Matches using natural language processing: Answers then conducts a search using the expanded versions of the query.
+Find Potential Matches using natural language processing: Search then conducts a search using the expanded versions of the query.
 In looking for matches, it searches across textSearch and NLP searchable fields.

-- Taking the above example, Answers searches all verticals for both “career information” and “job information” looking for matches in any pre-defined searchable fields.
+- Taking the above example, Search searches all verticals for both “career information” and “job information” looking for matches in any pre-defined searchable fields.

 Do other full text search: Return other entities using full text search from the original query (just as if the synonyms weren’t there).